Understanding Autistic Masking from a Neurodivergent-Affirming Perspective

 Masking is often a learned survival mechanism.
 We live in a society that is designed for neurotypical people, and neurotypical traits are considered “good” and “correct.”
 Society’s emphasis on neurotypical behavior means that Autistic traits are frequently misunderstood or stigmatized.
 Many Autistic individuals mask due to:

-- Internalized Ableism: To conform to societal norms and avoid feeling “different” or “broken.”
+Internalized Ableism: To conform to societal norms that Autistic people have internalized and avoid feeling “less than.”

 While masking can sometimes provide short-term benefits, such as social acceptance or professional advancement, it often comes at a significant cost.